OneNoteDev/OneDriveForBusiness-SetupPowerShellCmdlets/README.md

 	Grants the tenant administrators administrative permissions to the OneDrive for Business sites.

 ### Add-UsersForOdbSitesCreation cmdlet ####
-Add-UsersForOdbSitesCreation cmdlet can be used to trigger the creation of OneDrive for Business sites.
+Add-UsersForOdbSitesCreation cmdlet can be used to trigger the creation of users' OneDrive for Business sites.
 The users’ emails need to be separated by commas.
 You can pass in a maximum of 200 users.
 The creation can take up to one day to complete.

 ***Example:***